nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 ### Listing all projects: `task project`

-Lists all the projects present in the task list.
+Lists all the projects present in the task panel.<br>
+Projects of hidden tasks will also be shown.

 Format: `task project`